Klik hier om dit bericht in het Nederlands te lezen.

 ‘I don’t have any classes right now, so I have time.
 Just return to your seats and I’ll wait here ’till your teacher’s back.
 Who is your teacher anyway?’

 No one responded or moved a muscle.
-The students’ peculiar behaviour was starting to get on Mr Carter’s nerves.
+The pupils’ peculiar behaviour was starting to get on Mr Carter’s nerves.

 ‘Fine, if that’s how you want to play it, then I’ll just take you back to your seats myself.’

-Irritated, he approached the group of pupils who just frightfully and motionlessly stood there.
+Irritated, he approached the group of pupils who just stood there scared and motionless.
 When the young teacher had come close enough to see his co-worker lying on the floor, he had his eyes wide open.

 ‘Mr Thompson?’ he asked worried.
 No reaction.
-In much disbelief he looked at the students one by one.
+He looked at the pupils one by one in disbelief.
 He didn’t know what to think or how to respond.
 They couldn’t have possibly killed their teacher, could they?

 ‘What have you d…’ His words were interrupted by the noise of shattering glass, after which he fell unconscious.
 When he reached the floor, it became clear that Charlotte had attacked him from behind with the bottle of methanol.